Daniel-Dfg/PlagiaSight/README.md

 First, install and unzip [**our latest release**](link here).
 Then:

+- **MacOS / Linux**

+    In the folder you just unzipped, simply run `PlagiaSight_MacOS_Linux` **in your terminal/CLI the first time**.

+    In other words, open your terminal/CLI and type this :
+    ```py
+    path/to/plagiasight_folder/PlagiaSight_MacOS_Linux.sh
+    ```
+    Or just right click on the file and select the option to run it in your terminal.
+The first time, it can take up to 2-3 minutes to download everything and launch the app, depending of your internet connection.

+    If it fails, retry the process in in `sudo/superuser` mode (e.g type `sudo path/to/plagiasight_folder/PlagiaSight_MacOS_Linux.sh`).

+    The next time you'll want to run PlagiaSight, just run `PlagiaSight_MacOS_Linux.sh` (not necessarily in your terminal), and it should launch in seconds :)

 - **Windows**

     In the folder you just unzipped, simply run `PlagiaSight_Windows.bat` **in your terminal the first time** (cmd/Powershell on Windows).